-In respect of overseas branch operations, generally, the collateral requirements are applicable for the banks having outstanding borrowings or derivative transactions that are subject to margin reset & consequent collateral deposits are governed by Credit Support Annex (CSA), respectively.
-Certain CSAs have a clause which require the counterparties to post/transfer the collateral for 'out-of-money' derivative transaction with the swap counterparty to mitigate the credit risk based to threshold credit rating or downgrade in credit rating.
-The Bank has an ALCO approved framework for accepting covenants, linked to credit rating downgrade of the Bank & breach in thresholds of certain financial covenants, as a part of borrowing agreements and a stress scenario has been formulated linked to potential outflows due to breach of such covenants.
-Further, the Bank has an ALCO approved framework for incorporating additional collateral posting, acceleration clauses linked to downgrade in the external credit rating of the Bank in letter of credit (LC)/stand by letter of credit (SBLC)/bank guarantee (BG)/unfunded risk participation agreements.
-The Bank has not signed any CSA with counterparties that require maintenance of collateral.
+In respect of overseas branch operations, generally, the collateral requirements are applicable for the banks having outstanding borrowings or derivative transactions that are subject to margin reset and consequent collateral deposits are governed by Credit Support Annex (CSA), respectively.
+Certain CSAs have a clause which requires the counterparties to post/transfer the collateral for 'out-of-money' derivative transaction with the swap counterparty to mitigate the credit risk based to threshold credit rating or downgrade in credit rating.
+The Bank has an ALCO approved framework for accepting covenants, linked to credit rating downgrade of the Bank and breach in thresholds of certain financial covenants, as a part of borrowing agreements and a stress scenario has been formulated linked to potential outflows due to breach of such covenants.
+An assessment of possible wrong way risk is carried out on a case to case basis at the time of credit assessment as part of rating process.

-The Bank does not recognize bilateral netting.
-The derivative exposure is calculated using Current Exposure Method (CEM) and the balance out standing as on September 30, 2013 is given below:.
+The derivative exposure is calculated using Current Exposure Method (CEM) and the balance out standing as on September 30, 2014 is given below:

-₹ in million

 Particulars Notional Amount Current Exposure

-Interest rate swaps 3,458,838.4 95,839.2
+Interest rate swaps 3,946,332.4 74,963.2

-Currency swaps 603,691.2 110,666.3
+Currency swaps 557,590.4 94,218.1

-Forward rate agreement 10,550.3 64.8
+Forward rate agreement 104,512.2 3,534.0

-Currency futures 39.1 0.8
+Currency futures 7,089.1 141.8

-Caps/floors 59,850.4 475.2
+Caps/floors 51,607.7 391.6

-Options 484,721.0 33,091.2
+Options 563,915.9 13,055.6

-Foreign exchange contract 3,250,383.5 139,719.3
+Foreign exchange contract 3,254,077.4 104,181.7

+Interest rate futures 2,240.0 15.7

-Credit default swap - buy protection 3,896.5 0.0
+Credit default swap - buy protection 2,531.8 -

-Credit default swap - sell protection 3,995.8 284.6
+Credit default swap - sell protection 2,531.8 70.7

-Total 7,875,966.2 380,141.4
+Total 8,492,428.6 290,572.3